Nov 7, 2019 | Atlanta, GA

 Where does the donated sick leave come from?
 From fellow Georgia Tech employees.
 And it can make all the difference to someone facing a debilitating illness, injury, or other long-term health issue.

 All faculty and staff members who are eligible to accrue and use paid sick leave, and who have been continuously employed as a benefits-eligible employee at Georgia Tech and have met their provisional period of six months, are eligible for this program.

-If you’re interested in enrolling in the program, there are a few things to know.
+If you’re interested in enrolling in the program and donating sick leave, there are a few things to know.

-- You must donate to gain membership.
+You must donate to gain membership.
 Any employee who wishes to benefit from the donated sick leave pool must donate at least eight hours of their own time.
-Employees must also have a balance of at least 40 hours of sick leave after their donation (meaning, in order to opt-in, you must have at least 48 hours of sick leave at the time of your donation — which can only be made during Open Enrollment).
+Employees must also have a balance of at least 40 hours of sick leave after their donation (meaning, in order to opt in, you must have at least 48 hours of sick leave at the time of your donation — which can only be made during Open Enrollment).

-Donated sick leave can’t be used in conjunction with disability, or any other short- or long-term income protection benefits.
+Donated sick leave cannot be used in conjunction with disability coverage, or any other short- or long-term income protection benefits.